tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md

 In addition to the key material, the following attributes may be specified.
 In a JSON Request, the attributes keyword and braces, ‘{‘ ‘}’, are required even if there are no attributes specified.

 - *enabled*: boolean, optional, default is **true**.
 Specifies whether the key is enabled and useable for cryptographic operations.

-    The *enabled* attribute is used in conjunction with *nbf* and *exp*: when an operation occurs between nbf and exp, it will only be permitted if enabled is set to true.
-Operations outside the *nbf* and *exp* window are automatically disallowed, except for certain operation types under [particular conditions](about-keys--secrets-and-certificates.md#BKMK_date-time-ctrld-ops).
+The *enabled* attribute is used in conjunction with *nbf* and *exp*.
+When an operation occurs between *nbf* and *exp*, it will only be permitted if *enabled* is set to **true**.
+Operations outside the *nbf* / *exp* window are automatically disallowed, except for certain operation types under [particular conditions](about-keys--secrets-and-certificates.md#BKMK_date-time-ctrld-ops).

 - *nbf*: IntDate, optional, default is now.
 The *nbf* (not before) attribute identifies the time before which the key MUST NOT be used for cryptographic operations, except for certain operation types under [particular conditions](about-keys--secrets-and-certificates.md#BKMK_date-time-ctrld-ops).

 The processing of the *nbf* attribute requires that the current date/time MUST be after or equal to the not-before date/time listed in the *nbf* attribute.
 Azure Key Vault MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.
 Its value MUST be a number containing an IntDate value.

 For more information on IntDate and other data types, see [Data types](about-keys--secrets-and-certificates.md#BKMK_DataTypes)

 - *exp*: IntDate, optional, default is "forever".
 The *exp* (expiration time) attribute identifies the expiration time on or after which the key MUST NOT be used for cryptographic operation, except for certain operation types under [particular conditions](about-keys--secrets-and-certificates.md#BKMK_date-time-ctrld-ops).

 The processing of the *exp* attribute requires that the current date/time MUST be before the expiration date/time listed in the *exp* attribute.
 Azure Key Vault MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.
 Its value MUST be a number containing an IntDate value.

 There are additional read-only attributes that are included in any response that includes key attributes: